Unaccompanied Migrant Children and Child Victims of Trafficking and Modern Slavery

 - A transitional plan during the period of uncertainty when the care leaver is in the UK without permanent immigration status;

 - A longer-term perspective plan should the care leaver be granted long-term permission to stay in the UK (for example through the granting of Refugee Status); and

 - A return to their country of origin at any appropriate point or at the end of the immigration consideration process, should that be necessary because the care leaver decides to leave the UK or is required to do so.

-Assistance should be given in advance of their 18th birthday with the necessary applications for housing, Housing Benefit and any other relevant benefits if eligible.
-The social worker must ensure that the young person continues to have appropriate accommodation after their 18th birthday.
+Assistance should be given in advance of their 18th birthday with the necessary applications for housing, Housing Benefit and any other relevant benefits.
+The social worker must ensure that the young person has accommodation to which to move on their 18th birthday.
 The social worker must also ensure that the provider of the young person's present accommodation and the Finance Office is informed when the accommodation arrangement will end.

 9. Review of Services

-Where a young person is Looked After, his or her case will be reviewed in accordance with the Looked After Reviews Procedure.
+Where a young person is Cared For, their case will be reviewed in accordance with the Children We Care For Reviews Procedure.

 The young person should be invited to the Review and an interpreter should be booked as necessary.